Get your questions answered

 Q: Are there any prerequisites to joining your program? +A:

 There are no specific prerequisites to joining a Winterline Global Education program besides an inquisitive mind, a “can do” attitude, and a willingness to take risks, make mistakes, and grow through the process.
 Students are expected to be physically and mentally fit and flexible enough to meet the stresses and demands of traveling in the developing world.
 While many students can benefit from a Gap program, those who are adjudicated, court-mandated, or requiring regular in-field therapy are beyond the expertise of Winterline to monitor.
-Winterline is not a therapeutic program.
+Winterline is not a therapeutic program and our policy is that students going on our programs are required to have routine vaccinations in accordance with CDC recommendations.
 Our complete Essential Eligibility Criteria is available here.

 Q: How do I know if I am the right fit for a Winterline Global Skills Program abroad? +A: